 In summary, SOFR is:

-- No term market exists in the repo market, but this is starting to develop through SOFR futures contracts, long-dated SOFR interest rate swaps, and SOFR-based bonds.
+No term market exists in the repo market, but this is starting to develop through SOFR futures contracts, long-dated SOFR interest rate swaps, and SOFR-based bonds.
 The Treasury is considering issuing SOFR based notes and bonds.
 The more that longer-dated SOFR transactions get issued, the more data there will be to build a term structure, or a forward curve, for SOFR.
-We would be amiss not to mention that this is currently a major market concern and one of the reasons that many market participants are calling for a delay, or a complete discontinuation, with this transition.
+This is a major market concern and one of the many reasons that many market participants called for the eventually granted delay in the USD LIBOR transition.

-- Timing is of great concern, as well.
-While all financial institutions are working on the LIBOR transition at various stages, it is unknown whether everyone, both financial institutions and end-users, will be prepared by the beginning of 2022.
-For any party that has not transitioned away from LIBOR and LIBOR ceases to exist, they will find themselves in a “zombie” position to which the answers are not clear today on how to deal with such a scenario.
+Timing is of great concern, as well.
+While all financial institutions are working on the LIBOR transition at various stages, it is unknown whether everyone, both financial institutions and end-users, will be prepared for the transition, even with the granted delay for USD LIBOR to the end of June 2023.
+For any party that has not transitioned away from LIBOR and LIBOR ceases to exist, they will find themselves in a "zombie" position to which the answers, particularly the legal answers, are not clear today on how to deal with such a scenario.

 USD LIBOR may be replaced by a fallback rate that already occurs in existing financial contracts, for example with a lender's prime rate, which is often contained in many loan agreements.

-Alternatively, the U.S. Dollar ICE Bank Yield Index was introduced by LIBOR’s administrator, the Intercontinental Exchange (“ICE”).
-ICE’s Benchmark Administration (“IBA”) introduced this alternative in a January 2019 white paper.
+Alternatively, the U.S. Dollar ICE Bank Yield Index was introduced by LIBOR's administrator, ICE.
+ICE's IBA introduced this alternative in a January 2019 white paper.
 This new index, developed specifically as a potential replacement for lending activity tied to USD LIBOR, has multiple tenors (one-month, three-month, and six-month terms) as well as the credit component SOFR lacks.
-Since the IBA created the U.S. Dollar ICE Bank Yield Index, it has since published four updates to inform market participants on the details of it’s proposed methodology as it has evolved, to provide testing results, and to seek feedback.
+Since the IBA created the U.S. Dollar ICE Bank Yield Index, it has since published four updates to inform market participants on the details of its proposed methodology as it has evolved, to provide testing results, and to seek feedback.

-The United Kingdom’s Financial Conduct Authority (“FCA”) is responsible for regulating LIBOR.
-FCA Chief Executive Andrew Bailey has made clear that the publication of LIBOR is not guaranteed beyond 2021.
+The United Kingdom's FCA is responsible for regulating all LIBORs.
+FCA Chief Executive Andrew Bailey has made clear that the publication of LIBOR rates is not guaranteed beyond 2021, with the exception of most USD LIBOR rates that will now continue through the end of June 2023.

-The fallback from LIBOR is triggered when there is a public statement that the relevant administrator ceases to provide LIBOR permanently or when it’s regulatory authority (FCA) deems LIBOR to no longer be representative.
-Such events are referred to as “trigger events” and are anticipated to be further defined for derivatives in the pending ISDA definition amendments.
+The fallback from LIBOR is triggered when there is a public statement that the relevant administrator ceases to provide LIBOR permanently or when its regulatory authority (FCA) deems LIBOR to no longer be representative.
+Such events are referred to as "trigger events" and are further defined for derivatives in the updated ISDA definition amendments.

 A one-page statement on how the FCA would announce LIBOR cessation trigger events can be found here.